-Five points will be deducted for each day a paper is late up to three (3) days.
-After three (3) days, papers will not be accepted.
-In the event of emergency, students are responsible to communicate with the appropriate faculty member.
+Faculty will deduct five points each day a paper is late up to three (3) days.
+Faculty will not accept papers after three (3) days.
+In the event of an emergency, students are responsible for communicating with the appropriate faculty member.
+Faculty may ask for documentation to substantiate an emergency.

-Incomplete (I) Grades (Specific to the Graduate Nursing only)
+Incomplete (I) Grades (Specific to Graduate Nursing)

-The Department follows the Bowie State University Graduate School Catalog with regard to students who receive a grade of "Incomplete" with the following exception:
+The Department follows the Bowie State University Graduate School Catalog concerning students who receive a grade of "Incomplete" with the following exceptions:

-Students may only apply for an Incomplete for exceptional circumstances and the request must be made in collaboration with the course Instructor.
+- Students may apply for an Incomplete for exceptional circumstances and the request must be made in collaboration with the course Instructor.
 Not having a preceptor agreement in place at the time for the practicum experience does not constitute an exceptional or extenuating circumstance.
-The Contract for an Incomplete Grade must be completed, submitted, and approved before receiving a grade of Incomplete.

-Students receiving an Incomplete grade in a Primary Care role course or Nursing Education role course, may not progress in the program track until the Incomplete grade is removed.

-Students, who receive a grade of "Incomplete", must meet with the faculty responsible for the course at least four times during the semester to discuss their progress in removing the 'I'.
+The Contract for an Incomplete Grade must be completed, submitted, and approved before receiving a grade of Incomplete. - Students receiving an Incomplete grade in a Primary Care role course or Nursing Education role course, may not progress in the program track until the Incomplete grade is removed. - Students, who receive a grade of "Incomplete", must meet with the faculty responsible for the course at least four times during the semester to discuss their progress in removing the 'I'.
 The student must submit all required course materials to remove the incomplete at least one month prior to the end of the semester, in which they are completing the course work.